 The city boasts more than 35,000 residents, two shopping centres, a well utilised library, a G.P Super Clinic, a swimming and fitness centre in Moulden, a recreation centre in the city centre, a number of sporting grounds dotted in and around the city and a water park, proving it has come a long way since welcoming its first resident 35 years ago.

-Palmerston is currently undergoing a significant period of infrastructure growth and development, with Council adopting a detailed master plan for the city centre to be rolled out over the next 20 years.
-Designed to accommodate Palmerston’s growing population and reinvigorate the CBD, work on the first stage of the master plan commenced at the end of 2013.
+Palmerston is currently undergoing a significant period of infrastructure growth and development.
 The redevelopment of the city centre has seen its major open space transform into a vibrant new social hub where residents are able to meet, relax and enjoy Palmerston’s tropical lifestyle.
-The redevelopment of The Boulevard will create a bustling new main street for Palmerston.
-Click here for more information on Palmerston’s strong plans for the future of the CBD.

 The Northern Territory and Federal Governments have committed to the construction of a new hospital facility, to be located on the outskirts of the city, servicing residents in both Palmerston and the rural area.
-It is anticipated the Hospital will be completed in 2018.
+Construction will be completed soon.